>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 (This case started in ~1986 with a false CAS child protection case.
 The decision above

 is the CAS trying to appeal the lawsuit won by D.B.
-This is considered the first case
+This is claimed to be the first case

 where a CAS was successfully sued!
 It is the Grandaddy of all CAS tort lawsuit